giuliano-t/jpmorgan-credit-default-app/README.md

 Before building the final application, a rigorous analysis was conducted to find the best-performing model.
 This process is documented in a comprehensive Jupyter Notebook.

 * **In-Depth Model Comparison:** The analysis directly compares the performance of a classic **XGBoost** model against a **Deep Learning** model built with TensorFlow/Keras.
-* **Complete ML Workflow:** The notebook covers the entire data science lifecycle, including Exploratory Data Analysis (EDA), feature engineering, handling class imbalance, and hyperparameter tuning with KerasTuner.
+* **Complete ML Workflow:** The notebook covers the entire data science lifecycle, including Exploratory Data Analysis (EDA), feature engineering, handling class imbalance, and hyperparameter tuning.

 For a detailed walkthrough of this process, please see the notebook located in the `/analysis` folder:
 * **[Model Selection and Tuning Notebook](Model-Selection/Credit_Default_Prediction_Model_Selection_v01.ipynb)**